thomassuedbroecker/library-app-kubernetes/README.md

 _Note:_ You could also use the Cloudant Service from the IBM Cloud catalog.
 (If so, copy the credentials into the file *library-server.yaml* and change the value of the environment variable **CLOUDANT_DEVELOPER** to anything other than 1).

-1. Navigate to the folger **/library-app-kubernetes**.
-Create a deployment and a service for the databases:
+1. Navigate to the folder **/library-app-kubernetes**.
+Create a deployment and a service inside kubernets for the databases:
     ```
     kubectl create -f cloudant-developer.yaml
     ```